 According to the Executive Order, one of the first goals of the Advancing American Kidney Health initiative is to reduce the population’s overall risk of kidney failure.
 Research proves that one of the best ways to do that is through better nutrition because a healthy lifestyle and healthy diet are fundamental to preventing kidney disease and its two big risk factors, diabetes and high blood pressure.

 Once a person has kidney disease or is facing ESRD, a nutritious, condition-appropriate diet is critical for managing the disease.
 Patients with CKD or ESRD are often prescribed a renal-friendly diet which balances phosphorus, protein, and sodium levels and focuses on high quality proteins and managing liquid intake.

-Mom’s Meals is committed to improving the health and wellness of Americans, supporting access to proper nutrition for everyone, and reducing health care costs through nutritional programs.
-To support that goal, Mom’s Meals is proud to deliver fresh, delicious, renal-friendly meals and other condition-appropriate meals to CKD and ESRD patients around the nation.
+We are is committed to improving the health and wellness of Americans, supporting access to proper nutrition for everyone, and reducing health care costs through nutritional programs.
+To support that goal, Mom’s Meals is proud to deliver fresh, delicious, renal-friendly meals and other condition-specific meals to CKD and ESRD patients around the nation.